 Building healthcare software from scratch is no cakewalk.
 A lot of effort goes into ensuring the software works as planned and checks every box, from performance to compliance.
-However, this last bit is where many custom healthcare software development projects take a stumble.
+However, this last bit is where many custom healthcare software development projects take stumble.

-Compliance and regulations are matters that cannot be taken lightly.
+Healthcare regulatory and security compliance and regulations are matters that cannot be taken lightly.
 With authorities worldwide tightening up data security norms, the penalties for non-compliance are harsh, and companies at fault have to pay dearly.
 Earlier this year, a healthcare software provider was fined a whopping $1.5 million in fines to French data protection authorities.
 In the US, penalties for security violations by medical companies can cost up to $1.5 million.

 In short, the devil is always in the details, and the nitty-gritty details in the regulations can land you in trouble.

 Therefore, if you are planning on healthcare software or healthcare app development,

 This article will give you an idea of what compliances and regulations are, why they are implemented, and the different regulations you should be aware of.

 As in every industry, the healthcare industry is also ruled by certain regulations that determine what is legal and illegal.
 These are designed with everyone’s best interest at heart, and not complying can come with hefty penalties.
 There are issues like privacy and data security, and safety and care for the patient that these regulations try to address.
 If healthcare software does not follow these regulations, it can invite large amounts of fines and disciplinary action from the government.

 Every country has certain regulations the healthcare industry needs to follow while implementing healthcare software solutions.
 Some of the major regulations are given below.

 - Health Insurance Portability and Accountability Act (HIPAA) -USA

 - The Federal Food, Medicine, and Cosmetic Act-(FFDCA)-USA